Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Evaluation of Methods and Criteria for Unit Testing

 We have used the Q\# language and its simulator for our experiments, as (1) our methods and benchmark programs involve variable-scale and classical-quantum-mixed scenarios, and (2) Q\# is a high-level quantum programming language that supports such program patterns.
 The experiments were conducted on a personal computer equipped with an Intel Core i7-1280P CPU and 16 GB RAM.

-The results of the experiments are presented in Table~\ref{table:RQ3RQ4}, which consists of five subtables.
-Subtable (a) provides the parameters of the tested subroutines, mutations, and test cases.
-Subtables (b), (c), and (d) display the trigger numbers and trigger rates of each mutation under CI, RTI, and CSI, respectively.
-Subtable (e) presents the overall trigger rates for each subroutine.
+The results of the experiments are presented in Table~\ref{table:RQ4RQ5}, which consists of five subtables.
+Subtable (a) provides the parameters of the tested subroutines, mutant operators, and test cases.
+Subtables (b), (c), and (d) display the numbers of killed mutant subroutines and the kill rates under CI, RTI, and CSI, respectively.
+Subtable (e) presents the overall kill rate for each subroutine.
+In this table, the "not applicable" items are denoted as the dash '-,' such as $n$ is not applicable for single-qubit subroutines, and SM mutant operators are not applicable for subroutines without callings.

-\subsection{RQ3: The Necessity of Covering Both Classical and Superposition States}
+\subsection{RQ4: The Necessity of Covering Both Classical and Superposition States}

-According to the subtables (b), (c), and (e) in Table~\ref{table:RQ3RQ4}, we observe that for most mutations, the trigger rate is higher for RTI compared to CI.
-Interestingly, the trigger rate of MMs using classical input states is significantly lower than that of MMs using superposition input states.
-Particularly for \texttt{CRk}, \texttt{Empty}, \texttt{Reverse}, and \texttt{MultiSWAP}, classical input states fail to trigger any MMs.
-Further investigation reveals the following findings: (1) If the program consists of "essentially classical" gates (such as X, CNOT, and SWAP), classical input states cannot trigger any MMs.
-This is because, under classical input states, the computation process remains essentially classical, and measurements do not alter the variable contents.
-(2) If the MM occurs at the beginning of a program, classical input states are unable to trigger it since measurements do not modify the given input.
-(3) Certain "phase-only" mutations (such as adding an S or Z gate) cannot be triggered by classical input states.
+According to the subtables (b), (c), and (e) in Table~\ref{table:RQ4RQ5}, we observe that for most mutants, the kill rate is higher for RTI compared to CI.
+Interestingly, the kill rate of MMs using classical input states is significantly lower than that of MMs using superposition input states.
+In Particular, for \texttt{CRk}, \texttt{Empty}, \texttt{Reverse}, and \texttt{MultiSWAP}, the classical input states fail to kill any MMs.
+Further investigation reveals the following findings: \begin{itemize}

+\item[(1)] If the program consists of "essentially classical" gates (such as $X$, CNOT, and SWAP), classical input states cannot kill any MMs.
+This is because, under classical input states, the computation process remains the output states classical, and measurements do not alter the variable contents.

+\item[(2)] If the MM occurs at the beginning of a program, classical input states are unable to kill it since measurements do not modify the given input.

+\item[(3)] Certain "phase-only" mutants, such as adding an $S$ or $Z$ gate, cannot be killed by classical input states. \end{itemize}

-Another intriguing observation relates to the trigger rate with scale $n$.
-For cases where $n=1$, the trigger rate for each program is consistently low.
-This can be attributed to the absence of loop executions at $n=1$, resulting in mutations inside loops not being triggered.
+Another intriguing observation relates to the kill rate with scale $n$.
+For cases where $n=1$, the kill rate for each program is consistently low.
+This can be attributed to the absence of loop executions at $n=1$, resulting in the mutants inside loops not being killed.
 By examining the results of the $n=1$ test cases, we can determine whether bugs are located inside or outside the loops.